Skip to main content

 How do I wash my eyelids?

-A tear-free shampoo, gentle no-tears face wash, or a lid scrub specific product like OcuSoft or TheraTears is best.
+You can wash your eyelids with a tear-free shampoo, gentle no-tears face wash, or a lid scrub specific product like OcuSoft or TheraTears.
 When you’re washing your face, shut your eyes gently.
 With one finger, gently rub your upper eyelid back and forth about a dozen times, right at the base of your eyelashes.
 Repeat the same process for your lower lid by placing your finger just below your eyelashes.

-Eyelid scrubs like OcuSoft come with gently textured pads if you’d like a slightly more vigorous scrub.
+Eyelid scrubs like OcuSoft come with gently textured pads for a slightly more vigorous scrub.
 And antiseptic eyelid sprays, like Avenova or Hypochlor, can be used afterward to further reduce the number of germs hanging out around your eyelashes.

 Once a day is all that’s needed.
 And be gentle.
 Washing your eyelids shouldn’t hurt.